 S.G.
 Reinertsen Elementary School, which opened in 2004, was named in honor of S.G.
 “Steve” Reinertsen, who served as superintendent of the Moorhead schools from 1926 to 1955.
 During his tenure as superintendent, six school facilities were built.
 A visionary leader, Reinertsen also helped establish the school lunch program.

 Reinertsen Elementary was designed to be efficient and economical.
-We educate more than 700 students daily, with an additional 200 students attending kindergarten at Probstfield Center for Education.
+We educate more than 700 students daily.
 To maintain the efficiency of a larger school while creating a community feel, our building was designed around the neighborhood structure.
-When you visit Reinertsen, you will notice five distinct "neighborhoods" that consist of approximately five grade-level classrooms, several support classrooms and a team area.
+When you visit Reinertsen, you will notice five distinct "neighborhoods" that consist of approximately six grade-level classrooms, several support classrooms and a team area.
 This design allows students to feel the connection of a smaller community while experiencing the opportunities of a larger campus.

 Curriculum and Learning

 At S.G.
 Reinertsen Elementary we are focused, like all Moorhead Area Public Schools, on teaching the common core standards for mathematics and reading.
-To accomplish this goal, we have adopted Scott Foresman as a resource for core reading instruction and Everyday Math as a resource for core math instruction.
+To accomplish this goal, we have adopted Benchmark Literacy as a resource for core reading instruction and Bridges Mathematics as a resource for core math instruction.
 In both reading and math, our district and school have also identified a variety of other strong resources to supplement the core resources.
+Read more about the elementary curriculum and the district's assessment plans.

 The Reinertsen staff has adopted professional learning communities, or PLCs, to promote continual professional growth in our educators.
 Reinertsen teachers also participate in collaborative teams to achieve common goals.
 SIOP, or Sheltered Instruction Observation Protocol, is another main focus for S.G.
 Reinertsen and the district as a whole.
 SIOP is a focus on solid and proven teaching methods that help all learners, especially those with language needs, process and learn more effectively.
 Teachers remain focused on three main components: